If we don’t win, you don’t pay.

 Wrapping Up a Case Involving a Minor Child

 While a minor may be involved in a personal injury settlement, it’s not handled traditionally.
-Instead, special rules under State Legislature apply.
+Instead, special rules under the State Legislature apply.
 It’s not hard to see how there may be concerns about a settlement agreement, including a minor child.
 Therefore, the minor’s compromise can afford some level of protection.

 Additionally, you may find that the court reduces applicable attorney fees.
 There may also be a court order to have a bank trust set up until the minor reaches majority age.